Professor Moriarty: Appearances in works

 Professor Moriarty's first appearance occurred in the 1893 short story "The Adventure of the Final Problem" (set in 1891).
 The story features consulting detective Sherlock Holmes revealing to his friend and biographer Doctor Watson that for years now he has suspected many seemingly isolated crimes to actually all be the machinations of a single, vast, and subtle criminal organisation.
 After investigation, he has uncovered Professor Moriarty as a mastermind who provides strategy and protection to criminals in exchange for obedience and a share in their profits.
-Moriarty realizes Holmes is aware of his operation and confronts him in person, threatening death if further interference is done.
+Moriarty realizes Holmes is aware of his operation and confronts him in person, threatening death if Holmes interferes any further.

 Holmes describes Moriarty's physical appearance to Watson, saying the professor is extremely tall and thin, clean-shaven, pale, and ascetic-looking.
 He has a forehead that "domes out in a white curve", deeply sunken eyes, and shoulders that are "rounded from much study".
 His face protrudes forward and is always slowly oscillating from side to side "in a curiously reptilian fashion".
 Holmes mentions that during their meeting, Moriarty remarked in surprise, "You have less frontal development than I should have expected," indicating the criminal believes in phrenology.

 Holmes ignores the threat and delivers appropriate evidence to the police so Moriarty and those who operate his network will face justice in a few days.
 Knowing the mastermind and his trusted lieutenants intend to kill him before they hide or are arrested, Holmes flees to Switzerland, and Watson joins him.
 The mastermind follows, his pursuit ending when he confronts Holmes at the top of the Reichenbach Falls.
 Watson does not witness the confrontation but arrives later to find signs of hand-to-hand combat occurring at the cliff edge near the waterfall, indicating the battle ended with both men falling to their deaths.
 Watson also finds a goodbye note left behind by Holmes that Moriarty allowed him to write before their battle.